 \subsection{Quantitative Results}

 Table \ref{table:results} shows the prediction metrics across the four experimental setups.
-Across all four experiments we see good results for all metrics, with some patterns that reflect the experimental setups.

 For the two experiments with static obstacles, we see that experiment 2 had slightly better results than experiment 1.
-This reflects how with static obstacles, the rotation movement from a static location in experiment 1 captured less overall map information than the square movement path in experiment 2, as more movement increased sensing coverage to reduce occlusions and increase overall map prediction accuracy.
+This reflects how with static obstacles, the rotational movement in experiment 1 captured less overall map information than the square movement in experiment 2, as more movement increased sensing coverage to reduce occlusions and improved overall map prediction accuracy.

 For the two experiments with dynamic obstacles, we see that experiment 3 had slightly higher metrics than experiment 4.
-Between the two experiments, the regions located behind the robot as it moved in a straight line to complete the edges of the square had a larger delay between sensing and prediction than for the case where the robot rotated in place.
+Between the two experiments, the regions located behind the robot as it completed the edges of the square had a larger delay between sensing and prediction than for the case where the robot rotated in place.
 Because the obstacles were moving, this increased delay from sensing to prediction reduced the accuracy of predictions, showing that with dynamic obstacles the recency of data is more important than long term map coverage.

-Between the first two experiments with static obstacles and the last two with dynamic obstacles, we see a slight drop in all metrics, reflecting the increased difficulty of tracking moving objects as expected.
+Between the first two experiments with static obstacles and the last two with dynamic obstacles, we see a slight drop in all metrics, reflecting the increased difficulty of tracking moving objects.
 Most notably, SSIM and Specificity dropped substantially compared to the other metrics.
 Because SSIM measures the preservation of fine-grained structural details, we can infer that the introduction of moving obstacles caused predictions to lose detail in favor of overall accuracy.
-Similarly, a drop in Specificity reflects a tendency to over-predict positives, so the loss of detail from the low SSIM was coupled with an increase in false positives as predicted object boundaries become stretched to accommodate the uncertainty in their movement.
+Similarly, a drop in Specificity reflects a tendency to over-predict positives, likely resulting from the predicted object boundaries becoming stretched to accommodate the uncertainty in their movement.
 This can be seen clearly in the shift in predictions shown in the Qualitative Results section.